linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 6-Bank Runs/Investor size, liquidity and prime money market fund stress.md

 Sources: CRANE; Informa iMoneyNet; authors' calculations.

 Likewise, the ECB announced on 12 March a new instalment of long-term refinancing operations that provided immediate liquidity to the European financial system.
 The ECB's US dollar operations, anchored to the swap lines with the Federal Reserve announced on 15 March, provided dollar liquidity support.
-Moreover, on 18 March the ECB's Governing Council included non-financial commercial paper in its

-Pandemic Emergency Purchase Programme.
+Moreover, on 18 March the ECB's Governing Council included non-financial commercial paper in its Pandemic Emergency Purchase Programme.
 As in the United States, these measures contributed to easing the stress of European funds.

-# Liquidity and investor size as drivers of the run
+## Liquidity and Investor Size as Drivers of the Run

 What characteristics of US prime institutional MMFs influenced the run in March?